 Google is offering three different packages.
 The Gigabit and Fiber TV service will cost $120 a month and will include 1Gbps connectivity on the upstream as well as downstream.
 There is no data cap.
 It also comes with 1 terabyte of Google Drive cloud storage.
 The TV service will include all the regular broadcast TV channels as well as hundreds of Google Fiber TV channels as well as thousands of TV shows on demand as well as premium movie channels.

-Google didn’t say whether traditional cable channels such as Discovery or ESPN will be included in the package.
+There is not any official confirmation from Google whether traditional cable channels such as Discovery or ESPN will be included in the package.
 The company will also be giving away free Google Android Nexus 7 tablets to everyone who signs up for this service.

 People who sign up for these two services will not have to pay the $300 construction fees for an introductory period.